 Graduate and Teaching Assistants

 Graduate Assistant and Teaching Assistant credits are processed by the Bursar's Office.
 Graduate Assistant and Teaching Assistant contracts are forwarded to Judy Helfrich in the Bursar's Office.
 Graduate and Teaching Assistant data including dates and hours are recorded in a Bursar Office spreadsheet.
 Credits are manually posted to the student account.
-Copies of the contracts are forwarded to Accounting (Kim Bohnert), so taxable amounts can be processed in coordination with the Payroll department.
+Copies of the contracts are forwarded to Accounting (Amanda Jenkins), so taxable amounts can be processed in coordination with the Payroll department.

 Registration activity on Graduate Assistant and Teaching Assistant accounts is monitored manually, so adjustments can be identified and processed.